gem/oq-engine/doc/oq-commands.md

-At the present the supported export types are `xml`, `csv`, `geojson`, `npz` and `hdf5`. `geojson` will likely disappear soon; `xml` will not disappear, but it is still recommended for large exports.
+At the present the supported export types are `xml`, `csv`, `geojson`, `npz` and `hdf5`. `geojson` will likely disappear soon; `xml` will not disappear, but it is not recommended for large exports.
 For large exports the recommended formats are `npz` (which is a binary format for numpy arrays) and `hdf5`.
 For instance if you want to export the full bulk of hazard curves for all realizations the command to use is